microsoft/tensorflow-directml/tensorflow/docs/Troubleshooting-Timeouts.md

 ### #2: Ensure your GPU drivers are up-to-date

-When running tensorflow-directml on native Windows we recommend using the latest stable drivers from your GPU vendor wherever possible.
+We recommend using the latest stable drivers from your GPU vendor wherever possible.
 GPU driver updates can be downloaded from the following locations:

 * **For AMD GPUs:** [AMD Drivers and Support](https://www.amd.com/en/support)
 * **For Intel GPUs:** [Intel Download Center](https://downloadcenter.intel.com/)
 * **For NVIDIA GPUs:** [NVIDIA Driver Downloads](https://www.nvidia.com/Download/index.aspx)

-If running tensorflow-directml inside of the Windows Subsystem for Linux (WSL) follow the [Enable TensorFlow with DirectML in WSL 2](https://docs.microsoft.com/en-us/windows/win32/direct3d12/gpu-tensorflow-wsl#install-the-preview-gpu-driver) guidance to install the approraite drivers.
+If running tensorflow-directml inside of the Windows Subsystem for Linux (WSL) follow the [Enable TensorFlow with DirectML in WSL 2](https://docs.microsoft.com/en-us/windows/win32/direct3d12/gpu-tensorflow-wsl#install-the-preview-gpu-driver) guidance to install the appropriate drivers.

 ### #3: Target a specific GPU with DirectML